What is the Sacrament of Marriage?

 2. A Confirmation cert

-3. Letter of freedom (from the Parish Priest) Download a sample copy here
+3. Statement of freedom (from the Parish Priest) Download a sample copy here.

 4. If one of the parties is not from the Catholic Church a letter from the Archbishop will be required.